Caf Champions League Semi-Finals: Kaizer Chiefs to face Wydad Casablanca, Esperance meet Al Ahly | Goal.com

 The South African giants succumbed to a 3-0 defeat to Tanzanian champions Simba in the quarter-final second-leg clash in Dar es Salaam on Saturday afternoon.

-However, Chiefs advanced to the last four for the first club's history after winning the tie 4-3 on aggregate and they had secured a 4-0 win in the first-leg clash at home last weekend.
+However, Chiefs advanced to the last four for the first time in the club's history after winning the tie 4-3 on aggregate.
+This is after they had secured a 4-0 win in the first-leg clash at home last weekend.

-Amakhosi will face a Wydad side that secured their place in the semi-finals after defeating Algerian side MC Alger 2-1 on aggregate in the quarter-finals.
+Amakhosi will face a Wydad side that secured their place in the semi-finals after defeating Algerian club MC Alger 2-1 on aggregate in the quarter-finals.

 The former Moroccan champions were held to a 1-1 draw by Alger in the first-leg match in Algiers last weekend, but Walid El Karti's late goal handed Wydad a 1-0 win in the return leg clash in Casablanca on Saturday night.